 The intelligent core system is one of VIAC’s special features and is partly responsible for the extremely attractive fees.
-In the monthly rebalancing, all trading orders of all customers are first combined and, as far as possible, settled internally.
+In the weekly rebalancing, all trading orders of all customers are first combined and, as far as possible, settled internally.
 In technical jargon, one speaks of “pooling” and “netting”.
 The resulting cost advantages are then passed on to customers in the form of low fees.

 The following example explains the mechanism and the advantages of pooling and netting:

 Max, Erika and Lisa all have their Pillar 3a at VIAC.
-Automatic monitoring or monthly rebalancing now results in the following orders: Max and Erika are to reduce their position for Swiss equities by CHF 30 and CHF 20 respectively, while Lisa is to increase their position for Swiss equities by CHF 100.
+Automatic monitoring or rebalancing now results in the following orders: Max and Erika are to reduce their position for Swiss equities by CHF 30 and CHF 20 respectively, while Lisa is to increase their position for Swiss equities by CHF 100.
 At this point, pooling means that all orders are aggregated in each direction (purchase or sale).
 A sale order of CHF 50 (30 from Max and 20 from Erika) and a purchase order of CHF 100 (100 from Lisa) are thus created.
 Netting now means that sales and purchase orders are settled internally first.
 In this example, Max and Erika would thus transfer their Swiss equities positions of CHF 30 and CHF 20 respectively directly to Lisa.
 Lisa has already received CHF 50 for her Swiss equities position without a trading order.
 Only the remaining amount (Lisa needs another CHF 50 in Swiss equities) is now sent externally as a trading order.

 Pooling and netting means that both trading directions (purchase and sale) are aggregated and offset and only the difference is effectively traded.
 This results in two major cost advantages for VIAC customers: